 The Palace of Independence is used for official state functions, including forums, meetings and conventions.
 It includes the Gallery of applied art and ethnography, archeology and anthropology, a modern art Gallery, the Museum of City History of Astana.
 It also has two theaters; one is a 4D Cinema and the other a theater in 360 degrees.
 The Palace also includes an electronic library and a model gallery.

-Palace of Peace and Harmony
+Palace of Peace and Accord

-The Palace of Peace and Harmony is a great place to see amazing architecture and modern art.
+The Palace of Peace and Accord is a great place to see amazing architecture and modern art.
 The building itself was designed by renowned architect Norman Foster and offers great views of the city.
 It also houses a souring three-level concert hall, a modern art gallery and is home to rotating exhibitions.
 It’s worth a visit.

 Presidential Center of Culture of the Republic of Kazakhstan

 The Presidential Center of Culture of the Republic of Kazakhstan is conveniently located at the edge of the Right Bank, and is easily accessible from the Left Bank.
 The museum boasts 143,000 artifacts related to Kazakh archeology, ethnography, history, culture and arts.
 The “Kazakh Ethnography” collection captures the traditional lifestyles of the Kazakh people and gives visitors a closer understanding of Kazakhstan’s past and present.
 History comes alive in displays such as a Kazakh yurt, furniture, tableware, clothing, jewelry and many more items.
 The most striking and valuable exhibit is a bride’s headpiece (saukele) made in the beginning of the 19th century.
 One of the most interesting collections is of 135 musical instruments on loan from B.A.
 Sarybaev.
 The museum also has a library with a collection of more than 700,000 items stored in various media, and a collection of rare books dated between the 17th and the 20th centuries.